DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

 ---
 ### <a name="exercises" />Exercises and tutorials

-Links on exercises and tutorials which helped me to understand Neural Networks and TensorFlow:
    - [Get Started with TensorFlow](https://www.tensorflow.org/tutorials) --
    page with many tutorials.
 Everyone should make at least 5 exercises for beginners and then continue with more advanced tutorials.

    - [Neural Networks Demystified](https://www.youtube.com/playlist?list=PLiaHhY2iBX9hdHaRr6b7XevZtgZRa1PoU) --
 intro into neural networks with the [source code](https://github.com/stephencwelch/Neural-Networks-Demystified).